bnjs/bnjs.github.io/index.md

 Welcome!
 Allow me to <a href="/about-me">introduce myself</a>.

-Below you will find my personal blog, a list of projects, and some notes I took about startups.
+Below you will find my personal blog, some past and present projects, and some notes about startups.

 <br>